 From 2004 to 2012, Dr. Barchi served as president of Thomas Jefferson University in Philadelphia, nationally regarded as a top university dedicated to health sciences education and research.
 Prior to Jefferson, he was provost and chief academic officer of the University of Pennsylvania, an Ivy League institution founded in 1740.
 There, he had responsibility for Penn’s 12 schools, all academic programs, athletics, students, and faculty.

 Dr. Barchi was born in Philadelphia but spent his formative years not far from Rutgers in Westfield, N.J.
 He received his B.S. and M.S. degrees from Georgetown University, and Ph.D. and M.D. degrees from the University of Pennsylvania.
 He completed specialty training at the Hospital of the University of Pennsylvania and holds board certification in neurology.
 Throughout his career, Dr. Barchi has been active as a teacher and as an NIH-funded researcher in the fields of neuroscience and neurology, and he has published extensively in his field.
-He was elected to the Institute of Medicine of the National Academy of Sciences in recognition of his pioneering research on the structure and function of voltage-gated ion channels in nerve and muscle, and on the role these critical molecules can play in human disease.
+He was elected to the National Academy of Medicine in recognition of his pioneering research on the structure and function of voltage-gated ion channels in nerve and muscle, and on the role these critical molecules can play in human disease.
 He was also elected to the American Society for Clinical Investigation and the Association of American Physicians and named a fellow of the American Association for the Advancement of Science, the American Neurological Association, and the American Academy of Neurology.

 In 1972, Dr. Barchi began his academic career as a faculty member at Penn.
 Within a decade, he rose to become the David Mahoney Professor of Neurological Sciences.
 Between 1983 and 1996, he served as director of the Mahoney Institute of Neurological Sciences—an interdisciplinary, universitywide entity that he expanded to become the focus for Penn’s growth in neuroscience, encompassing the intellectual activities of more than 120 faculty members.
 Dr. Barchi founded the Department of Neuroscience at Penn and served as its first chair; he also served as chair of the Department of Neurology.
 He was named the Fairhill Professor in 2002, a position that he still holds in emeritus status.